-The data from the mine operated weather station showed that meteorological conditions were compliant with the conditions in the NMP for the entire noise monitoring survey.
+The data from the mine operated weather station showed that meteorological conditions were non-compliant with the conditions in the NMP for the entire noise monitoring survey, except for at location R13.

-As indicated above, noise from MCC was measurable at monitoring Location R32.
+As indicated above, noise from MCC was measurable at monitoring locations R13, R15 and R25.